binary-butterfly/xml2python/README.md

-# xml2pyton
+# xml2python

 Takes XML input and converts it to a dict.
-The output can be optimized by removing unnecessary nesting or ensuring lists in ambiguous cases, so you can easily handle it afterwards, eg in [validataclass](https://pypi.org/project/validataclass/).
+The output can be optimized by removing unnecessary nesting or ensuring lists in ambiguous cases, so you can easily handle it afterwards, e.g. in [validataclass](https://pypi.org/project/validataclass/).

 ## Usage